Updated May 15, 2019

 A 19th century Philadelphian, Leslie gained renown as a cookbook writer.
-But one of her most important claims to fame has been mostly forgotten — and thus the fact that cupcakes originated in Philly is missing from most history books.
+But one of her most important claims to fame has been mostly forgotten.

-Born 1787 at the corner of Second and Market, Leslie was a third-generation American of Scottish and Swedish descent.
-Her watchmaker father Robert came from a family of farmers, but after moving to the city, ended up close friends with Thomas Jefferson and Benjamin Franklin, and was elected a member of the prestigious American Philosophical Society.
+Born at the corner of 2nd and Market in 1787, Leslie was a third-generation American of Scottish and Swedish descent.
+Her watchmaker father Robert came from a family of farmers.
+After moving to the city, he ended up close friends with Thomas Jefferson and Benjamin Franklin and was elected a member of the prestigious American Philosophical Society.

-Like her dad, Leslie was both intellectual and plainspoken, and the combination worked to her advantage when she decided to write a cookbook.
+Like her dad, Leslie was both intellectual and plainspoken.
+The combination worked to her advantage when she decided to write a cookbook.

 Instead, Leslie’s book was written for her compatriots, no matter their class status.
 “The receipts in this little book are,” she wrote in the preface, “in every sense of the word, American.”

 Seventy-five Receipts went on to become the most popular US cookbook of the century, eventually selling more than 150,000 copies.
 And its author, who became known as “Miss Leslie,” translated that success into additional cookbooks, a series of novels, and a set of anthologies with contributions from Edgar Allan Poe, Henry Wadsworth Longfellow and Ralph Waldo Emerson.

 But lost in the shuffle was the fact that Leslie was the first person to publish a recipe for “cupcakes.”

 Actually, her recipe had the phrase as two words: “Cup cakes.”
 Which was because the “cup” referred not necessarily to the size of the cake, but in how its components were measured.
 At the time, measuring cups were not yet common — most ingredients were portioned out by weight instead of volume.
 (Weight has come back into vogue; modern gram scales allow for extremely precise measurements.)